marsupialtail/quokka/README.md

 In technical terms, Quokka is a push-based distributed query engine with lineage-based fault tolerance.

-In practical terms, Quokka is a tool for you to run custom stateful and windowed computation over terabytes of historical time series data.
+In practical terms, Quokka is a tool for you to run **custom stateful and windowed computation over terabytes of historical time series data**.

 Inspired by recent high performance database designs at Snowflake, DuckDB and SingleStore etc., it is meant to be much more performant than blocking-shuffle based alternatives like SparkSQL.
 On test TPC-H queries, Quokka currently is often several times faster than open-source SparkSQL and an order of magnitude faster than Dask.